-Sustainable agriculture is farming in a way based on an understanding of ecosystems and the relationships between organisms and their environment.
+Sustainable agriculture is farming in a way based on an understanding of ecosystems.
+It also considers the relationships between organisms and their environment.

-Sustainable agriculture at the end of the day seeks to sustain farmers, communities and resources by promoting farming practices and methods that are profitable, environmentally sound and also good for communities.
+Sustainable agriculture at the end of the day seeks to sustain farmers, communities and resources.
+It is done by promoting farming practices and methods that are profitable, environmentally sound and also good for communities.

 The main elements of sustainable farming would include economic, social and environmental considerations.

 1. Economic: the crops and varieties that are being cultivated should be suited to the local growing conditions.
-The farming system should be economically viable for the local farmer and the net farm income must be adequate to provide the farmer with an acceptable standard of living.
-The ultimate goal being one which ensures an annual investment which enables and facilitates improvement in the productivity of the soil, water conditions, other vital resources and the well-being of the farmers involved.
+The farming system should be economically viable for the local farmer.
+The net farm income must be adequate to provide the farmer with an acceptable standard of living.
+The ultimate goal being one which ensures an annual investment, which enables and facilitates improvement in the productivity of the soil, water conditions, other vital resources and the well-being of the farmers involved.

 2. Social: poverty and low social conditions can hinder farmers in effectively growing crops and looking after livestock.
 Sustainable agriculture aims to improve the well-being of farmers and rural communities while ensuring and creating employment.
 For sustainable farming to survive, it must be able to facilitate the building of a strong rural social infrastructure.